- Daily & Weekly newsletters

 The restructuring will affect both headquarters staff and retail employees.
 In a statement, the company said that the move was part of a broader effort to sharpen its growth strategy and streamline its retail network.

-The company confirmed that six shops will shut their doors in the coming months - including three in Brussels operated under Telenet's mobile subsidiary, Base.
+The company confirmed that six shops will shut their doors in the coming months - including three in Brussels bearing the name of Telenet's mobile subsidiary, Base.
 The affected Brussels stores are those at Louise, La Chasse (Etterbeek) and Westland Shopping (Anderlecht).

 Base stores in Kiel and Merksem and a Telenet store in Schoten will also close.